lukehinds/deepfabric-site/content/blog/introduction_to_openenv.md

 The HTTP-based architecture enables language-agnostic clients.
 While the reference implementation provides Python clients, any language with HTTP capabilities can interact with OpenEnv servers.
 This flexibility matters for organizations with polyglot codebases or for integrating agents into existing systems written in different languages.

 Docker containerization provides several practical benefits beyond isolation.
 Environments can bundle complex dependencies without affecting the host system.
 You can pin exact versions of libraries and system packages, ensuring reproducibility across different machines.
 Container registries enable sharing environments as self-contained artifacts that work consistently across development, testing, and production.

+## Current Support RL Tools

+Some communities have already provided examples of how to integrate OpenEnv with popular RL tools:

+### torchforge
+A GRPO BlackJack training example is available at: [examples/grpo_blackjack/](https://github.com/meta-pytorch/OpenEnv/blob/main/examples/grpo_blackjack)

+### TRL
+A [TRL example](https://huggingface.co/docs/trl/main/en/openenv) on how to integrate OpenEnv environments with GRPO training.

+### Unsloth
+A [2048 game example](hhttps://colab.research.google.com/github/unslothai/notebooks/blob/main/nb/OpenEnv_gpt_oss_(20B)_Reinforcement_Learning_2048_Game.ipynb) based on gpt-oss is available in a Colab notebook.
+Unsloth training is optimized efficiently to run on a free T4 GPU.
+If you're not already using unsloth, check them out , as they provide a great framework for training LLMs with RL, SFT, etc.

+### SkyRL
+A [SkyRL example](https://skyrl.readthedocs.io/en/latest/examples/openenv.html) on how to train on OpenEnv environments with SkyRL is available.

+### ART
+A [ART example](https://art.openpipe.ai/integrations/openenv-integration) on how OpenEnv environments can be used to train models with ART is available.

+See the [GitHub repository](https://github.com/meta-pytorch/OpenEnv) for more details and additional examples.

 ## Development Workflow